JaseungKu/Klayout-JK/README.md

 0. (Recommended) File -> Load Layer Properties -> Select `LayerPropertyFile_Jaseung` file (This file has pre-defined layers with names.)

-1. PathToCPW:
+1. PathToCPW

-- This macro converts a path to CPW.
+  This macro converts a path to CPW, not a stand-alone PCell.
+To use it,
 - First, draw a path, and select it.
 - Second, go to Edit->Selection->Convert To Pcel.
 - Third, select "PathToCPW".